Lindmanmp7/Lindman-Morgan/README.md

 <h2> BIO: This is a work in progress, template is for assistance.<h2>

 I voluntered in AmeriCorps working with FEMA for a year finding my calling in the career field, after many attempts my intrest in tech and coding was introduced.
 Currently working with the Google Cybersecurty Certificate.
-  -Be intentional about how you want to be perceived by potential employers.

 Include your strengths and values, and be genuine about why you want to enter the cybersecurity profession.